Abhi-AD/News/README.md

 # News
 News websites provide news in a format distinct from traditional media like television, print, or radio.
 They often offer a wide range of content, including entertainment, games, and interesting non-current news.
 These platforms cater to diverse audiences seeking informative and engaging content online.
 This project is an extended version of [A Basic Django Blog App](https://github.com/Abhi-AD/News) but with basic functionality.
-The project made on Django framework.
+The project made on Django Framework.